 Factors such as the adequacy of the sample, the number of willing and available Price-makers, the size and liquidity of the relevant market, any market concentration issues surrounding the distribution of trading, and the relative size of the market in relation to the volume of trading in the market that references the Benchmark are subject to ongoing monitoring by the NZFBF.
-Following consultation with the Rates Committee this will be reported to the NZFBF Board.
+Following consultation with NZFBF's BKBM Committee this will be reported to the NZFBF Board.
 Should there be any significant developments to these market dynamics, a review process will be conducted to determine if the Benchmark determination process remains appropriate and produces a robust representation of the interest that it seeks to measure.

-The NZFBF Board shall also review the design of the Benchmark determination process (upon recommendation from NZFBF, in consultation with the NZFMA's Rates Committee) in accordance with IOSCO Principle 5 (Refer 3.5 for more detail) on an annual basis.
+The NZFBF Board shall also review the design of the Benchmark determination process (upon recommendation from NZFBF, in consultation with NZFBF's BKBM Committee) in accordance with the FMA's licence for administrators of financial benchmarks and to align with the IOSCO Principle 5 (Refer 3.5 for more detail) on an annual basis.